Last updated May 15, 2022

 “Full funding” is a financial aid package for full-time students that includes full tuition remission as well as an annual stipend or salary during the entire program, which is usually 3-6 years.
 Funding usually comes with the expectation that students will teach or complete research in their field of study.
-Not all universities fully-fund their doctoral students, which is why researching the financial aid offerings of many different programs, including small and lesser-known schools both in the U.S. and abroad, is essential.
+Not all universities fully fund their doctoral students, which is why researching the financial aid offerings of many different programs, including small and lesser-known schools both in the U.S. and abroad, is essential.

 The ProFellow database for graduate and doctoral study also spotlights external funding opportunities for graduate school, including dissertation research, fieldwork, language study, and summer work experiences.

-Would you like to receive the full list of more than 500+ fully funded programs in 40 disciplines?
+Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!

-(Lahore, Pakistan): LUMS provides funding to PhD students in terms of scholarship and research assistantship.
+(Lahore, Pakistan): LUMS provides funding to PhD students in terms of scholarships and research assistantships.
 The University’s policy is to admit students purely on merit, regardless of their financial status or background.
-The PhD Programmes at LUMS offer a full tuition fee waiver to all students on merit for four(4) years.
-Other types of financial assistance will include a monthly assistance package so that the students devote themselves to full time studies without fiscal restraints.
+The PhD Programmes at LUMS offer a full tuition fee waiver to all students on merit for four years.
+Other types of financial assistance will include a monthly assistance package so that the students devote themselves to full-time studies without fiscal restraints.

 (Evanston, IL): Students are fully funded by a combination of research assistantships, teaching assistantships, and fellowships.
 Students work with faculty members in state-of-the-art labs and can pursue interdisciplinary collaborations.

 (Princeton, NJ): Students maintaining good progress receive full financial support throughout the duration of the program, including a generous stipend for living expenses.
 No fees, no tuition.

 (Stanford, CA): All PhD students who maintain satisfactory academic progress receive full financial support for the duration of the doctoral program.
 Interested students may apply for course assistantships and advanced teaching assistantships in the department to supplement their graduate training.

 (Seattle, Wash., U.S.A.): All admitted Ph.D. students will receive funding for four years of academic study through research and teaching assistantships, fellowships and departmental support provided they are making satisfactory progress toward their degree.

-Looking for graduate funding?
-Sign up to discover and bookmark more than 1300 professional and academic fellowships in the ProFellow database.
+Also, sign up to discover and bookmark more than 1900 professional and academic fellowships in the ProFellow database.

 © Victoria Johnson 2020, all rights reserved.